-Netcode is the means by which game state is synchronized between server and clients in multiplayer.
-The Gearbox PC port netcode is server-authoritative, meaning the server is the ultimate source of truth and is where hit detection and physics are simulated and transmitted to clients.
+The Gearbox PC port netcode is server-authoritative, meaning the server is the ultimate source of truth and is where (most) hit detection and physics are simulated and transmitted to clients.
 While these processes are also simulated on the client side in a predictive fashion, server updates will always override client state.
 When there is a significant difference between server and client state, the client can experience desynchronization or "warping".

 Client-side projectiles

-Each weapon tag can define if its triggers cause synchronized projectiles or not (the "projectile is client-side only" flag).
+Each weapon tag can define if its triggers cause synchronized projectiles or not (the projectile is client-side only flag).
 This can be used to reduce network traffic for inaccurate weapons with a high rate of fire where the lack of synchronization makes little difference.
 If client-side only, clients will still see that the weapon is firing, just that individual projectile directions and their detonations will not be synchronized.

 Weapons with homing projectiles and projectiles which can attach (e.g. sticky grenades) should not use this flag.